-- 4. Neuren secured strong participation in the future value of trofinetide in the US through the following: - Double digit percentage royalties on sales of trofinetide in all indications.
+As well as ACADIA fully funding the Phase 3 development program and commercialisation, Neuren secured significant participation in the future value of trofinetide in the US, through the following payments from ACADIA:

+Double digit percentage royalties on sales of trofinetide in all indications.
 The annual sales are recorded in tiers and an escalating percentage is applied to each successive tier.
-ACADIA has stated the peak annual sales potential for Rett syndrome alone as being more than US\$500 million.
-There are about 4 times as many patients with Fragile X as with Rett syndrome. - Payments of up to US\$455 million (approximately A\$640 million) on achievement of development and annual sales milestones.
-US\$105 million is to be paid on achievement of development milestones, split between Rett and Fragile X. The remaining US\$350 million, is to be paid on achievement of a series of 4 thresholds of total annual sales.
-If both indications are approved in the US, Neuren expects to collect all of these payments. - One third of the market value of any Rare Pediatric Disease Priority Review Voucher, if awarded to ACADIA by the US Food and Drug Administration upon approval of a New Drug Application for trofinetide.
-These vouchers are tradeable and those on-sold in 2017 fetched between US\$110 million and US\$150 million. - 5.
-Neuren retained 100% of the rights to trofinetide outside North America, with free and full access to utilise the US regulatory package for registration in other territories.
-This has enabled Neuren now to pursue additional value from further commercial partnerships in those territories.
+ACADIA has stated the peak annual sales potential for Rett syndrome alone as being more than US\$500m.

+- Payments of up to US\$455 million on achievement of development and annual sales milestones.
+US\$105 million is to be paid on achievement of development milestones, split between Rett and Fragile X. The remaining US\$350 million, is to be paid on achievement of a series of 4 thresholds of total annual sales for all indications. - One third of the market value of any Rare Pediatric Disease Priority Review Voucher, if awarded to ACADIA by the US Food and Drug Administration upon approval of a New Drug Application for trofinetide.
+These vouchers are tradeable and published sales in 2019 fetched between US\$95 million and US\$105 million.
+ACADIA's eligibility for a voucher was recently confirmed by receiving Rare Pediatric Disease Designation from the FDA for the Rett syndrome program.